Google bars elections ads from using political leanings, voter data

 On Dec.
 3, the company will expand its ad transparency efforts to ads related to state-level elections, including them in an online database created to catalogue political advertising.

+Twitter Inc has banned political ads, while Facebook Inc is reviewing its policies after criticism from lawmakers and regulators over its decision to not fact-check ads run by politicians.

-(Reporting by Elizabeth Culliford; Additional reporting by Paresh Dave; editing by Jonathan Oatis)
+(Reporting by Elizabeth Culliford; Additional reporting by Paresh Dave; editing by Jonathan Oatis and Grant McCool)